gstapinato/symfony-workflow-async/docs/demo.md

 ### Example Use Case

-Simple use to show how to create a catalog and importing its products from CSV on a database.
+Simple use case to show how to create a catalog and importing its products from CSV on a database.

 ### State machine diagram
 <img src="workflow.png">

 ### Setup

-Execute consume command on php container
+Run consume command on php container
 ```
 $ make sh
 $ php bin/console messenger:consume async